 Nan Richardson, a new parent at the school and a member of the PTA, made it her mission to secure a new building for the school.
 This time the Harbor School set its sights on a 19th century military hospital designed by the iconic architecture team McKim, Mead and White.
 It wasn’t money that the school needed.
 What they needed was clout.

 So Richardson launched a campaign to get the attention of elected officials who could help.
 She created a School Expansion Advocacy committee—which was known by the fitting acronym SEA—and recruited 82 parents and guardians to join.
 Few SEA members had engaged in political advocacy before, so they reached out to parent leaders who knew the ropes (to use another nautical metaphor).
+Lissa Wolfe brought her knowledge of waterfront organizations and local elected officials in Brooklyn to bear.
 Lisa Edstrom, a past PTA president at PS 8, provided a template for preparing talking points (a template that had been passed down to her from another parent leader at another school) and tips on conducting meetings with elected officials (keep it short!).

 Theresa Jordan, a Harbor School grandmother and an activist going back to the 1960s, offered counsel, and much-needed courage.
 “The idea that you could hope to talk to your elected officials was a new one for many on our committee,” Richardson recalls.
 So when some PTA members seemed nervous about joining the fray, Jordan pointed out that government representatives genuinely want and need to hear from their constituents.
 “Let's all remember these officials are elected by us,” Jordan urged.
 “They work for the people.”